tech-gecko/technical-writings/clo2xq0fq000109lhf9jc8yfb.md

 **Modification Time:** The most recent time the file was changed.
 If the last change occurred over six months ago, the date and year are displayed.
 Otherwise, the specific time of day is shown.

-**Size:** The file's size, measured in bytes.
+**Size:** The file size, measured in bytes.

-**Group**: The name of the group that holds file permissions, apart from the file's owner.
+**Group**: The name of the group that holds file permissions, apart from the file owner.

 **Owner:** The name of the user who possesses the file.

-**File Permissions:** A representation of the file's accessibility rights.
-The first character signifies the file type - a "-" denotes a regular file, while a "d" indicates a directory.
-The subsequent three characters indicate the read, write, and execute permissions of the file's owner.
-The following three represent the group's permissions, and the final three represent the permissions granted to everyone else.
+**File Permissions:** A representation of the file accessibility rights.
+The first character signifies the file type--a "-" denotes a regular file, while a "d" indicates a directory.
+The subsequent three characters indicate the read, write, and execute permissions of the file owner.
+The following three represent the group permissions, and the final three represent the permissions granted to everyone else.
 A more detailed explanation of this will be provided in an upcoming lesson.

 ### less